Personal Reflection on Social Work Experience

 Prior to crafting my intervention plan for Mr. BF, I had to acquire important information regarding his condition from him.
 In this perspective, I used information from Taw’s book, “Social Perspectives” (2005) which stipulates that the core values in the social intervention model including having a holistic look at the individual and his situation, listening to their perspective while avoiding being bias and anti-oppressive practice.
 These aspects were very helpful for me during the time with BF.
 Furthermore, I began my assessment on BF’s psychological aspect during the first session alongside other aspects.
 This enabled me to note how his psychological issues were having a toll on his physical body.

 After performing an assessment on Mr. BF, I came to a conclusion that the man was addicted to drug abuse.
 Therefore, I was careful to ensure that the patient gets the necessary help as required.
 I also noted that various interventions to help BF in his drug addiction had failed to work because of the consistence use of the substance.
 He had used the substance for a long time and for large doses to the extent that the intervention required was stronger.
-Thumbs (1994) points out that consistent abuse of drugs alters the normal functioning of the brain which makes the victim unable to control himself/herself.
+Consistent abuse of drugs alters the normal functioning of the brain which makes the victim unable to control himself/herself.
 These changes were clearly depicted in the behavior of BF, who was not only seen aloof, but also restless as he was not able to stay in one place for a long time.
-Johnson, (1973) explains that when a large part of a person’s brain has been changed, quitting becomes so difficult, even if the patient feels like doing so.
+When a large part of a person’s brain has been changed, quitting becomes so difficult, even if the patient feels like doing so.

 The interesting thing about this engagement was that BF was ready to receive help on how to stop taking the substance despite his inability to do so.
 This is because he had finally found his actions regrettable as they had done no good to his wellbeing.
 I found out that this sense aligned with the Parfit model, specifically the theory of self interest.
 According to this theory, individuals make self interest as their supreme rational concern which also instructs them to make sure that their life is generally well.

-As per this theory, individuals would not prefer to act in ways that would be detrimental to their future wellbeing (Parfit, 1995).
+As per this theory, individuals would not prefer to act in ways that would be detrimental to their future wellbeing.
 A good example would be the irrationality of a teenager girl who engages in premature sex while knowing that such a behavior will jeopardize her schooling and future life.
 This therefore brings a conclusion that many individuals engaging in illegal activities do so out of their will.
 This made me ask BF on what could have influenced him to engage in such a behavior.
 He openly told me that he was brought up in a dysfunctional family where there were always family feuds.
 This deprived him of peace and love and thus with assistance of his peer group, found solace in heroin and alcohol.
-This observation concurs with the articulation of McLellan et al (2001) who points out that majority of individuals engage in drug abuse as a way of easing their suffering from depression, anxiety and other psychological issues.
+The majority of individuals engage in drug abuse as a way of easing their suffering from depression, anxiety and other psychological issues.
 Indeed, emotional problems are a critical burden for many that they can use anything which they believe could suppress it.

-During the entire process, I had to focus on adhering to the Human Rights Act, which ensures that the patient’s confidentiality in intervention processes were maintained (Gallop, 2011).
+During the entire process, I had to focus on adhering to the Human Rights Act, which ensures that the patient’s confidentiality in intervention processes were maintained.
 Moreover, the patient was also given the necessary information pertaining to the kind of intervention and the expected outcome.
-According to article 3 of this HRA (1998), the private life and the family of the patients should be protected (Amos, 1993).
+According to article 3 of this HRA (1998), the private life and the family of the patients should be protected.

 I had to emphasize to BF on why he needed courage for his condition to be leveraged considering the hard work that the case required.
 Scientific evidence suggests that for strong addiction cases, medications and treatment may be necessary to assist in the recovery process (Johnson et al, 2014).
 Furthermore, despite his strong case, successful management of the condition was possible, thus giving him hope.
 Indeed signs of hope were reminiscent in BF’s face when I assured him that he was going to be freed from the yoke of addiction and regain control of his life.
 I told him that in this endeavor, he needed my support and those of other practitioners that would be needed in this case.

-Many substance users face discrimination and stigma from the society and professionals (Thompson, 2012).
+Many substance users face discrimination and stigma from the society and professionals.
 In light of this, practitioners must be conscious on how their assumptions and values influence their intervention approaches with the patient and their family.
 This is because if not handled properly, this can become an obstacle to identification and intervention of the problem.
-Practitioners are therefore, required to adhere to the stipulated guidelines on antidiscrimination (Seden, 2011).
+Practitioners are therefore, required to adhere to the stipulated guidelines on antidiscrimination.

 During the course of the assessment and intervention, I had to take into perspective the anti-discriminatory practice both from my side and other practitioners that were taking part in this case.
-As pointed out by Razack, (1999) a practitioner’s awareness in anti-discriminatory practices are vital in collaboration across ethnic, racial, cultural and social boundaries.
-Nonetheless, it is significant to note that my believes, culture and view on the anti-discriminatory practice could influence the decisions and intervention process (Wilks,2005).
+A practitioner’s awareness in anti-discriminatory practices are vital in collaboration across ethnic, racial, cultural and social boundaries.
+Nonetheless, it is significant to note that my believes, culture and view on the anti-discriminatory practice could influence the decisions and intervention process.

 In this case, I found the relevance of empowering and motivating the service user in changing and making use of the recommendation and strategies we devised for him.
 In this endeavor, I utilized the Model of Change which stipulates that individuals can only change in stages.
 The cycle of change theory was particularly important in designing the appropriate intervention plan.
 According to this theory, drug addicts go through six stages of change.
 These include pre-contemplation, contemplation, preparation/determination, action, maintenance, and finally relapse.
 However, the model allows for a possibility for individuals to move back and forth.
-Relapses or slips occur when individuals who have been in the action stage choose to alter their minds and return into their previous stages (DiClemente, et al, 1998).
+Relapses or slips occur when individuals who have been in the action stage choose to alter their minds and return into their previous stages.
 In regard to the change model stages, individuals who are not ready to identify their situation and make the necessary changes are in the stage called the precontemplation.
 This is irrespective of the level of their addiction or the seriousness which their use of substance has caused to their wellbeing.
-Furthermore, these groups of people could remain at the same situation for sometimes but they can decide to change at a later time (Mental Illness Fellowship Victoria, 2013).
+Furthermore, these groups of people could remain at the same situation for sometimes but they can decide to change at a later time.

 Mr. BF was apparently not in this stage considering his readiness to take part in the intervention program.
 Nonetheless, I reiterated to the patient the danger, harm and risk that the habit causes not only to his current and future life but also to others, relatives, friends and neighbors.
 I reminded the patient that at his age, he really needed to settle down by having a family and that it would be difficult to find a wife with his behavior.
 There was also a possibility for Mr. BF to cause his family members grief considering his behavior.
 I significantly put sense into Mr. BF head owing to his positive reaction that if he real needed to maintain a family, keep a job and be accepted in the society, then he strongly needed to embrace our intervention program positively.
 This sense actually encouraged him a great deal as he needed to be like other “stable” members of the society who had families, jobs and were not tagged with behavior that did not add any value to his life.
 In gaining his confidence, I had to establish trust and rapport and commended him for the bold step he was taking.
 Rather than criticizing him, I appreciated his commitment to change and the decision to take this initiative.